Pacific Northwest National Laboratory Geosciences Experimental Chemist in RICHLAND, Washington

 Pacific Northwest National Laboratory (PNNL) is a world-class research institution powered by a highly educated, diverse workforce committed to collaboration and work–life balance.
 Early career scientist staff come to PNNL to grow their careers working with renowned researchers on meaningful science, innovations and outcomes for the U.S. Department of Energy and other sponsors; here is your chance to be one of them!

-If you are in search of an ambitious early career researcher ready to test your talents and training in Experimental Geochemistry and hone your skills at a national laboratory widely recognized for its work in the physical sciences, we want to connect with you.
-Core duties of this position include:
+If you are an ambitious early career researcher ready to test your talents and training in Experimental Geochemistry and hone your skills at a national laboratory widely recognized for its work in the physical sciences, we want to connect with you.
+Details are below; you do not need to meet all the preferred qualifications to be considered.

 Conduct independent research and work on team assignments